-Let’s head back in time to see a piece of Delta’s history being demolished to make way for a new Safeway store in Tsawwassen.
+Let’s head back to see a piece of Delta’s history being demolished to make way for a new Safeway store in Tsawwassen.

 Edward Theodore Calvert (1875-1940) was born in 1875 in Devon, England, immigrating to Canada in 1892.